“Putting all of your eggs in one career basket isn’t a smart bet for either your livelihood or your happiness.”

 –The Musician’s Way, p.
 300

-Countless young musicians aspire to become professionals, but few understand the music industry well enough to make wise choices about how to grow their careers.
+Countless young musicians aspire to become professional performers, but few understand the music industry well enough to make informed choices about how to grow their careers.

-To help music students make informed decisions, here are 7 common myths along with a debunking of each.
+To help musicians make wiser decisions, here are 7 common music career myths along with a debunking of each.

 1. Technical Facility Ensures Success

-Professionals have to be technically proficient, but it’s what we say artistically with our technical chops that makes our work compelling.
+Professionals have to be technically proficient instrumentalists or singers, but it’s what we say artistically with our technical ability that makes our musical work valuable.

-Successful independent musicians acquire technique along with expanding their expressive powers, concert programming knowledge, stage presence, collaborative abilities, and fan bases.
+Successful independent musicians acquire technique along with expanding their expressive powers, concert programming knowledge, stage presence, collaborative abilities, fan bases, and so forth.

 2. Once You Land a Record Deal, You’re Set

 Among the musicians who sign deals with record companies, only a tiny percentage earn much income from sales.

 Published recordings can help performers gain exposure and book concerts, but only if record companies and the musicians promote their work.
 Often, record deals in and of themselves hardly boost musicians’ careers at all.
 (Update: see Supply and Demand for Classical Musicians)